GM8land/GM8land/README.md

 GM8land/python-challenge-updated
-- Designing an interactive food truck menu and ordering system using Python
+- Design an interactive food truck menu and ordering system using Python

 GM8land/customer_banking
-- Creating a basic customer banking system in Python that allows users to calculate and track interest earned on savings and CD accounts
+- Create a basic customer banking system in Python that allows users to calculate and track interest earned on savings and CD accounts

 GM8land/pandas-challenge-1
-- Leverage Pandas  to exploring and analyze data to address real-world business questions
+- Leverage Pandas to explore and analyze data to address real-world business questions

 GM8land/athletic-sales-analysis